KimGasgarth/KimGasgarth.Github.io/BankingSQLproject.md

 ### 1. Findings

 There were 1,109,994 rows of total data - which held 13,704 rows of data for Nicaragua.
-Bangladesh had the most transactions, which Cape Verde having the least.
+India and Bangladesh had the most transactions with 58339 and 40980 respectively.
 The maximum owed to IDA is 793,256,127.64 and the last payment recorded was on 12/31/14 from the borrower, Ministry of Finance.
 Bangladesh again came in first place with 1,885,305,576,348.22 in loans and the average service charge rate was 0.778.

 ### 2. The International Development Association (IDA) Data